Chapter 4: Creating Your Real Estate Investing Business Plan

 Creating a Real Estate Investing Business Plan

 If you were to get in your car and take a road trip across the country to an area you have never been before – would you just trust your gut and start traveling in the general direction you want to get to?
-Most likely, you'd take with a road map (or G.P.S.
-Or Smartphone, of course.)
+Most likely, you'd take with you a road map (or G.P.S. or smartphone, of course).

 What Your Real Estate Business Plan Should Include

-- Mission Statement - When people ask you what you do, what do you tell them?
-This is mission statement should clearly define your purpose and should include the benefits your business provides.
+- Mission Statement -- When people ask you what you do, what do you tell them?
+This mission statement should clearly define your purpose and should include the benefits your business provides.
 Do your research and come up with a solid mission statement.
-This is the “Why” in your road trip.
+This is the “why” in your road trip.

-- Criteria - Before you go out and start looking for deals, you need to establish the criteria which those deals must fall in.
-You'll want to define your loan to value, cash flow requirements, max purchase amount, max rehab amount, max timeframe, etc (these are all items you'll pick up as we go further).
-One of the most important lessons you can possibly learn is to stick to your criteria, walk away from any deal that does not meet your criteria.
-It is very easy to become emotionally attached to a deal, by sticking to your criteria, you take the emotion out of the picture.
+- Criteria -- Before you go out and start looking for deals, you need to establish the criteria which those deals must fall in.
+You'll want to define your loan to value, cash flow requirements, max purchase amount, max rehab amount, max timeframe, etc. (these are all items you'll pick up as we go further).
+One of the most important lessons you can possibly learn is to stick to your criteria and walk away from any deal that does not meet your criteria.
+It is very easy to become emotionally attached to a deal, but by sticking to your criteria, you take the emotion out of the picture.

-- Financing Deals - How do you plan on acquiring your deals?
+- Financing Deals -- How do you plan on acquiring your deals?
 Are you using conventional, hard money, private money, equity partners, seller financing, lease options, or some other creative method?
-Finding financing is often a challenge in today’s market and private money provides a tremendous solution.
-Learn to attract private money so you've always got a steady flow of finance when deals present themselves.
-We'll cover this more in chapter six.
+Finding financing is often a challenge in today’s market, and private money provides a tremendous solution.
+Learn to attract private money, so you've always got a steady flow of finance when deals present themselves.
+We'll cover this more in chapter 6.

-- Exit strategies & Backup Plans – Having multiple clearly defined exit strategies is one of the most important parts of your business plan, especially for new investors.
+- Exit Strategies & Backup Plans – Having multiple clearly defined exit strategies is one of the most important parts of your business plan, especially for new investors.
 How are you going to exit the deal?
 What are your backup plans?
 Do you flip, lease option, wholesale, bird dog, sell the note, sell the entity holding title, rent and hold, or some other technique?
-What is the end-game.
+What is the end game?
 This needs to be clearly defined.
-Again, we'll talk more about this in Chapter eight.
+Again, we'll talk more about this in chapter 8.

 If you talk to investors who have failed in this business, you'll find that the majority of them did so primarily because of a lack of preparation and planning.
 Don't fall into this trap.